brianmwangy/ReportAnalysis/README.md

 # ReportAnalysis
-This is analysis of EED yearly report
+This is analysis of a company yearly report